SzuchyAnna/Encrypting-algorithm/2-Decoding algorithm/README.md

 piece_teller(m_k, encrypted_message)

-piece_teller receives a message or a key part (therefore m_k) and an encrypted message (encrypted_message) and calculates the key or the message part belonging to the given message or key part based on the encrypted message and the general encrypting method used and described in the first excercise
+piece_teller receives a message or a key part (therefore m_k) and an encrypted message (encrypted_message) and calculates the key or the message part belonging to the given message or key part based on the encrypted message and the general encrypting method used and described in num_gen (see below).
-(Encrypting algorithm) using num_gen (see below).
 It returns a list with characters in it.